VayCharr/guides/_guides/2023-08-25-gw2-symlinks.md

 ---
 layout: post
-title: Guild Wars 2 - Directing Steam to your standalone installation
+title: Guild Wars 2 - Re-using your standalone installation on Steam
 asset_path: /assets/guides/2023-08-25-gw2-symlinks
 categories:
   - guides
 ---

-# Using Directory Junctions

 Using a Directory Junction, you can re-use the files you already have from your standalone GW2 installation on Steam.
 This works because the Steam version is a 1:1 copy of the standalone version (aside from some Steam-specific configuration files).

 [mklink — Microsoft Documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/mklink)

+# Setting up a directory junction

 ## Select Installation Location